ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.wiffi-wz/README.md

 If this project helped you to reduce developing time, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)

 ## Changelog
+#### 2.1.1 (7-Jun-2019)
+- changed behaviour: if states are missing in the datagram, but present in the database, they are not removed from the database

 #### 2.1.0 (14-Apr-2019)
 - support for compact mode